Traveling with Prescription Medications

 TSA advises travelers to check state laws regarding prescription medication labels before traveling as they can vary from state-to-state.

-Traveling with liquid meds
+Traveling with liquid meds or oxygen

 There is an exemption to the 3-1-1 liquid rule when it comes to traveling with liquid prescriptions.
 You are allowed larger amounts of medically necessary liquids, gels and aerosols for your trip.
 That is, if they are in reasonable quantities.
 And plastic bags aren’t necessary in this case.
 You also can bring ice packs to keep medications and liquid medical supplies cold.
+If you have a condition that requires supplemental oxygen, the National Council on Aging (NCOA) created an entire guide about traveling safely with portable oxygen, which includes comprehensive lists of policies for all major modes of transportation.

 To help streamline the process at the airport, be sure to inform the TSA officer that you are carrying prescriptions – whether pills or liquids.
 Also, be sure to separate them from your other belongings.